matthieugrieger/mumbledj/README.md

 MumbleDJ
 ========
 A Mumble bot that plays music fetched from YouTube videos.
-I have decided to experiment with rewriting the bot in Go using [gumble](https://github.com/layeh/gumble).
-I am hoping this will cut down on the dependency list, make it easier to develop in the future, and allow for some extra functionality that wasn't previously possible.

-And yes, I know that technically this is v3.
-The Ruby implementation had problems with high CPU usage and choppy audio which I couldn't seem to figure out.
+**IMPORTANT NOTE:** If you were using the Lua version of MumbleDJ previously, you will need to follow the installation guide once more to install new dependencies.

 ## USAGE
 `$ mumbledj -server=localhost -port=64738 -username=MumbleDJ -password="" -channel=root`